chussboi96/chussboi96/README.md

-# 👋 Hammad Javaid
+# 👋 Hey there, Hammad Javaid here
-**Data Scientist & AI Enthusiast** | 📍 Pakistan
+**📍 Based in Pakistan

-Welcome to my GitHub!
-I'm passionate about harnessing **AI, Data Science, and Generative AI** to build innovative solutions that blend machine learning, big data, and intelligent automation.
-Explore my projects, connect with me, or let’s collaborate on something exciting!
+I’m interested in pretty much everything related to **Data**  and Passionate about **AI, Data Science, and Generative AI**, building products that combine machine learning, big data, and intelligent automation

 📫 **Email**: [hammad.javaid826@gmail.com](mailto:hammad.javaid826@gmail.com)
 💼 **LinkedIn**: [linkedin.com/in/hammad-javaid-a539a789](https://www.linkedin.com/in/hammad-javaid-a539a789/)